10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Simply put, you are spoiled for choice when it comes to incredible cafes in Canggu serving up a range of cuisines – from local Indonesian meals to delicate French pastries and scrumptious smashed avocado on toast.

-It was tempting to go back to our favourites over and over again, but we made it a point to try as many Canggu cafes as possible during our Bali trip.
+It was tempting to go back to our favourites over and over again, but we made it a point to try as many Canggu cafes as possible during our Bali trips.

 For dinner, Arte serves up delicious wood-fired pizzas and Shelter is a crowd favourite as well.
-We also loved the food at Meraki – you can’t go wrong with their Taco Tuesdays and margarita pitchers!
+We also loved the food at WOODS and Cumulus.

 On Thursdays, book yourself in for a traditional Indonesian dinner and Balinese dance and music show at MASMARA Resort – it was such a treat to experience Balinese culture paired with incredible food.